digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/console.rst

 The ``bounded`` argument is used for all commands that should finish once processing has completed, whereas the ``unbounded`` timeout is used for commands where we do not control the processing time.
-This is used in particular for potentially very long running commands.
+This is used in particular for potentially very long-running commands.

 Some commands have specific timeout arguments that can be passed explicitly as type ``NonNegativeDuration``.
 For convenience, the console includes by default the implicits of ``scala.concurrent.duration._`` and an implicit conversion from